Beokro/r1010/README.md

 2. server will listen to a selected port and wait for tcp connection from client.
 Upon receive the connection, it will start a thread to handle the client

 3. default current graph is ' '
+4. Be aware that all sequential message is send as a long message separated by '\n'

 # Server Client Protocol
             Clinet -> I am a client